aridjayarecipes/cutesrecipes.web.app/content/post/2217-easiest-way-to-prepare-homemade-pumpkin-soup.md

 - " Water"
 recipeinstructions:
 - "Assalamualaikum,Take a pressure cooker boal the pumpkin,than grind the pumpkin paste,"
-- "Boal the water,pour the pumpkin paste,and sprinkle the kasoori,salt and cumin powder,let&#39;s make it for some time,"
+- "Boal the water,pour the pumpkin paste,and sprinkle the kasoori,salt and cumin powder,let's make it for some time,"
 - "Now,pour the serving bowl and serve this soup"
 categories:
 - Recipe